 2:30 p.m. - 4:00 p.m.

-Volume editor Robin Fretwell Wilson and Berkley Center Senior Fellow Katherine Marshall will examine current legal protections nationally and internationally, as well as gaps in protection, in a conversation moderated by Ambassador David Saperstein.
-They will focus on potential opportunities to act or regulate in ways that enhance the welfare of children without encroaching unnecessarily on religious liberty or the parent-child relationship.
-Berkley Center Managing Director Michael Kessler will provide opening remarks.
+Volume editor Robin Fretwell Wilson and Berkley Center Senior Fellow Katherine Marshall examined current legal protections nationally and internationally, as well as gaps in protection, in a conversation moderated by Ambassador David Saperstein.
+They focused on potential opportunities to act or regulate in ways that enhance the welfare of children without encroaching unnecessarily on religious liberty or the parent-child relationship.
+Berkley Center Managing Director Michael Kessler provided opening remarks.

 Discover similar content through these related topics and regions.